sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 The 'score' this run achieved.

 ## constraint_group_id
-The id of the group of constraints in the cookbook
+The id of the group of constraints in the cookbook.

 ## constraints
-A list of the constraints on this run
+A list of the constraints on this run.

 ## cookbook
-The id of the cookbook this run relates to?
+The id of the cookbook this run relates to.

 ## filters
-A list of filters on this run
+A list of filters on this run.

 ## i_vals
-This is used by the backend to tell which run is which mostly not needed for our purposes
+Lists the constraint and/or run boundary values that were used to delimit this run.

 ## levers
-A list of the levers attached to this run and the values these levers where at.
+A list of the levers attached to this run and their values.
 A lever is in this format:
 ```
 {
 'asset': 'JB_HM_Diecast_1',